 Mercedes-Benz has taken the camouflage off the second-generation G-Class.
-The new G was leaked online couple of weeks ago.
+The new G was leaked online a couple of weeks ago.

 As Mercedes says, its external appearance has not changed significantly since 1979.
-Iconic elements continue to serve very specific purposes, now as then, to give the G‑Class its unique appearance.
+Iconic elements continue to serve very specific purposes, to give the G‑Class its unique appearance.
 All these are still found in the new G‑Class: the distinctive door handle and the characteristic closing sound, the exterior protective strip, the exposed spare wheel on the rear door and the prominent indicator lights.

 According to Mercedes, the design has just been enhanced with a touch of Sensual Purity design language, and at the same time remains true to the character of the original.
 The door hinges positioned on the outside and the surface-mounted bonnet are carried over to the new generation.

 The new G-Class is 53 mm longer and 121 mm wider.